 The writer on finding his place, there being no such thing as “I feel like it“ and what he cherishes most about writing.

-Jim Ruland’s newest novel, FOREST OF FORTUNE (Tyrus) is about an alcoholic, an epileptic, and a gambling addict who try to turn their luck around at a decrepit Indian casino.
+Jim Ruland has received numerous awards for his work, including a fellowship from the National Endowment for the Arts.
+His novel FOREST OF FORTUNE (Tyrus) is about an alcoholic, an epileptic, and a gambling addict who try to turn their luck around at a decrepit Indian casino.
 He’s also the author of the short story collection, Big Lonesome, and creator and host of Vermin on the Mount, a popular and irreverent reading series in the heart of LA.
 LA List called Jim “a writer who has had a strong impact on the LA literary scene,” which is no small feat considering the breadth and depth of left coast literary talent.
 Jim has written for or contributed to The Believer, National Public Radio, McSweeney’s, Esquire, Los Angeles Times, Barcelona Review, among others.
-He has received numerous awards for his work, including a fellowship from the National Endowment for the Arts.

 MEREDITH: What do you most cherish about the practice of writing?

 Jim: There’s so much.
 First of all, I’m grateful that I can practice my craft virtually anywhere.
 My wife is a painter and she currently doesn’t have a studio which creates all kinds of logistical problems that writers simply don’t have.
 James Joyce wrote parts of Ulysses in a tiny apartment using a suitcase for a desk.